MIUI 11

 MIUI 11 update list

-Well, whatever may be the case but Xiaomi will hopefully learn from their mistakes and incorporate a UI that everyone is fond of.
-A close to stock android experience is something that many Xiaomi phone users will appreciate.
+Whatever the case, Xiaomi will hopefully learn from its mistakes and incorporate a UI that everyone is fond of.
+A close-to-stock Android experience is something that many Xiaomi phone users will appreciate.

 Leave a Reply